dufferzafar/dufferzafar.github.com/_posts/2026-05-01-qarz-e-hunar.md

 Aaron Swartz, on a stage in the sun, microphone in hand: *programming is a superpower.*

-A boy in Gurgaon Sector 5, hunched over the family desktop with his little brother, picking through a pendrive of cybercafe loot.
+A boy at the family desktop with his little brother, picking through a pendrive of cybercafe loot.

 The man on the stage is still saying it.
 The boy at the desk is still listening.